Cholecystectomy

 Right shoulder pain

-- It commonly occur after laparoscopic surgery because of the gas we use.
+- It commonly occurs after laparoscopic surgery because of the gas from laparoscopic.

-- This condition is transient and normally improve within 24-48 hours after surgery.
+- This condition is transient and normally improves within 24-48 hours after surgery.

 Bloating